 Can I enrol in a community-based service?

 Yes.
-Many community-based services are available to people dealing with alcohol addiction and cannot afford private in-patient care.
+Many community-based and mental health services administration programmes are available to people dealing with alcohol and drug addiction and cannot afford private in-patient care.

 They include the following: